Picture this - a vibrant room filled with the sweet sound of innocent laughter, the floor…

 *We may earn a commission for purchases made using our links.
 Please see our disclosure to learn more.

-And while these products are undeniably helpful, especially when you’re in a rush, they don’t come without their drawbacks.
-It turns out, one major drawback is that the heating element in standard hair dryers generates EMF radiation.
+While my blow dryer is undeniably helpful, especially when I realize I’m in a rush, it doesn’t come without its drawbacks.
+It turns out, one major drawback is that the heating element in my standard hair dryer generates EMF radiation.

 If you’re visiting this site, you know how scary EMF radiation can be.
 So does that mean you need to ditch your hair dryer?

 If you’re like me and can’t live without a blow dryer, don’t worry.
 There are lower-EMF options out there, some of which are nearly EMF-free.
 Before you run out and buy one, understand that they may be pricier than the ones sold at drug stores.
 However, these other blow dryers are an investment in your health and safety.
 Plus, many low-EMF hair blow dryers are durable and designed to last longer.

 If you’re looking for a professional-grade low-EMF hair dryer, I recommend the Chi Pro Low EMF Hair Dryer.
 It’s durable, yet lightweight at only 1.5 pounds.
 The ceramic heater is long-lasting and efficient, and the far-infrared heating technology heats hair 40% faster than a traditional hair dryer by drying the hair from the inside out.
 I was happy to learn that the manufacturer lists this product as being low EMF.